Woman who lost 9 relatives in duck boat accident shares harrowing story

 NTSB Member Earl Weener said Saturday that winds were clocked at 73 mph, just two miles short of hurricane-force winds, and waves were 4 feet at the time.

-Coleman said in a previous interview with NBC affiliate WTHR of Indianapolis that during the trip the captain told passengers where the life jackets were, but said they would not be needed.
+Coleman said in a previous interview with FOX59 that during the trip the captain told passengers where the life jackets were, but said they would not be needed.

 "The biggest thing that stood out to me is, no matter what, I felt like if I was able to get a life jacket I could've saved my babies," Coleman said Saturday.
 "Because they could've at least floated up to the top, and somebody could have grabbed them.
 And I wasn’t able to do that."